MicrosoftDataAndAnalytics/DataScienceEssentials/Simulation-and-Hypothesis-Testing/README.md

 ## Data

-This lab does not use an data sets.
+This lab does not use any data sets.

 ## Code